jzr99/jzr99.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a third-year Master student at ETH Zürich.
 My research interests mainly lie in the intersection between computer vision and computer graphics, especially in digital humans and 3D vision.
+Besides, I am also interested in multimodal deep learning, such as conditional music generation.

 During my master, I did my semester project on 3D human reconstruction in the AIT at ETH Zurich, supervised by [Chen Guo](https://ait.ethz.ch/people/cheguo), Dr. [Jie Song](https://ait.ethz.ch/people/song), and Prof. [Otmar Hilliges](https://ait.ethz.ch/people/hilliges).
 Prior to ETH, I did my bachelor's at Beihang University.
 I was lucky to work with Prof. [Si Liu](https://colalab.net/people) at Beihang University during my gap year.

+I am now seeking a PhD position.
+If you are interested, feel free to send me an email.